reflectivity/reflectivity.github.io/projects/simple_model.md

 ### arguments

 - This structure allows to enter the same (or contradicting) information at various levels.
 E.g. the `thickness` can be defined in the `stack` and the `layer`.
 This is not nice for programming and might be a source of errors, but on the oter side it allows for a very compact and human readable notation.
-- The `composition` enables an easy way to define mixtures (solvents, interdiffusion, absorption).
+- The `composit` enables an easy way to define mixtures (solvents, interdiffusion, absorption).

 ### vocabulary